edosedgar/innopolis_hackathon/README.md

 # Disc-type glass insulators absence detection

+Team name: NeuroEye
 Team members: Edgar Kaziakhmedov, Denis Koposov
-Team name: NeuroEye

-## Preface
+## Introduction

 The reliability of electrical networks depends on the presence and condition of insulators.
 The objective is to create an algorithm capable of automatically detecting cases where the glass insulator is missing in the strings of disc-type insulators based on RGB images.